Affiliate links on SoundGuys may earn us a commission. Learn more.

 How well does the Sony INZONE H9 cancel noise?

-The Sony INZONE H9 joins a burgeoning group of high-end gaming headsets sporting active noise cancelling, and it offers pretty good performance.
+The Sony INZONE H9 joins a burgeoning group of high-end gaming headsets sporting active noise canceling, and it offers pretty good performance.
 There’s very little attenuation in the sub-bass range, which means the lowest parts of rumbling droning sounds will still come through pretty noticeably, but sounds from 100-400Hz should be substantially quieted.
 The passive isolation performance is also pretty good, at least above 1000Hz.

 ANC performance like this isn’t going to make you miss someone speaking to you from a few feet away (at least, not without also playing media).
 However, if you happen to be living through a heatwave in an apartment without air conditioning, this will quiet the dull roar of stationery fans on full blast pretty well.